mjhoffm2/ReactTrainingTutorial/Part-4-%2D-Improving-the-Development-Experience.md

 ### Overview
 Due to the way we decided to handle hot reloading, react components are remounted when they are hot-reloaded.
 This means that the component's state will be reset when a hot reload happens.
 However, the Redux store will persist.
 If you wish to also preserve the state of react components, then you can use [react-hot-loader](https://github.com/gaearon/react-hot-loader) to do this.
 The downside is that the react-hot-loader removes some of the current flexibility that we have in our build process.

+Additionally, while react-hot-reloader works in 99% of cases, it is possible to create valid react components that cannot be properly reloaded by react-hot-reloader.
+Supporting react-hot-loader imposes some limitations on the way components can be defined.
+See https://github.com/gaearon/react-hot-loader/issues/1024 for more details.

 ### Setup

 Setting this up is very simple.
 All we should need to do is go to `boot-client.tsx` and wrap the part we want to hot reload in an `<AppContainer />` element.
 However, after messing with this for a while I could not get this to preserve any component state.
-Anyway, as of `react-hot-loader` v4, it is recommended to use the new `hot(module)( ... )` api instead of the `<AppContainer />` component, which requires much less configuration
+Anyway, as of `react-hot-loader` v4, it is recommended to use the new `hot(module)( ... )` api instead of the `<AppContainer />` component, which requires much less configuration.

 First, we go to the root component that we want to hot-reload, in this case the `Routes` component in `routes.tsx`, and we wrap the export in a `hot(module)( ... );` call.